HaxeFoundation/HaxeManual/md/manual/type-system-module-sub-types.md

 private typedef T { ... }
 private abstract A { ... }
 ```

+> ##### Define: Private type
+>
+> A type can be made private by using the `private` modifier.
+As a result, the type can only be directly accessed from within the [module](dictionary.md#module) it is defined in.
+>
+> Private types, unlike public ones, do not become a member of their containing package.

-The accessibility can be controlled more fine-grained by using [access control](lf-access-control.md).
+The accessibility of types can be controlled more fine-grained by using [access control](lf-access-control.md).

 ---